Nataša Makovec

 5. Actively catching the warm autumn rays

 Karavanke offer quite a few opportunities for walks and a little longer hikes.
 However, the Karavanke Mountains are popular in the autumn, especially by those who still want the warmth of the sun’s rays.
-From Rateče you can climb to Peč or. a triple border where you can stand in on the tri-border of three countries.
+From Rateče you can climb to Peč or. a triple border where you can stand on the tri-border of three countries.
 When the weather is nice, you have views of the Julian Alps, the Ghent Alps, the Krško Alps, the High and Low Tours and part of the western Karavanke.
-From Kranjska Gora you can cross Robe to Srednji Vrh, a typical alpine village with a magnificent view of the Julian Alps and the starting points of the Karavanke.
-You do not need to pack a snack with you, as you can buy a very tasty Serjan cheese at Hlebanjeva kmetija, named after the inhabitants of Srednji vrh – Serjani.
-An even more beautiful tour in the Karavanke is Planina Dovška Rožca.
+From Kranjska Gora you can cross Robe to Srednji Vrh, a typical alpine village with a magnificent view of the Martuljek mountain chain and which provides many starting points for ascents to the peaks of the Karavanke Mountains.
+An even more beautiful tour in the Karavanke is Dovška Rožca.
 At the top of the mountain, next to the mountain hut, you are offered beautiful views of the Triglav Mountains, part of the western Karavanke and part of the Upper Sava Valley.
 You can extend your hiking adventure to Dovška Baba or Hruški vrh.

 Comments (0)